 The original-routed Tweet appears in the left margin under the Case Information area.
 To reply to the Tweet, click Reply, or click the down arrow after Reply.
 A menu drops down.
 Select a reply type (see figure below).

 A text box opens.
+Select a Twitter handle from which you want to send your reply to the Twitter user.
 Enter your text.
 The text size is limited by the twitter.max-chars option value (the default value is 140).
 To automatically spell-check your reply, right-click and select Spellchecking.
 You can also copy and paste selected text.
 When done, click the button to send the reply (see figure below).

 Reply to all Participants in the Current Tweet Thread

 Click the down arrow after Reply.
 A menu drops down.
 Select Reply to All.

 Reply by Direct Message

 When the Twitter message author is a follower, you can send a direct message to the author as a form of reply.

 Click the down arrow after Reply, select Retweet from the menu, and then click the Retweet button.